nitrictech/docs/docs/resources-overview.md

 });
 ```

-In this scenario both `function-one` and `function-two` have read access to both buckets, even though each function is only using one of the buckets.
+In this scenario, both `function-one` and `function-two` have read access to both buckets, even though each function is only using one of the buckets.
 This is because they are declared in the same context and evaluated at the same time in each of the functions.

-Resource permissions should always be declared for in the scope of a single function, unless the permissions required by one or more functions are identical.
+Resource permissions should always be declared in the scope of a single function unless the permissions required by one or more functions are identical.

-> This practice can break principal of least priveledge in infrastructure deployments
+> This practice can break principal of least privilege in infrastructure deployments